 Apply for a licence

-Download and complete the application form [PDF 114kb]and submit with the appropriate fee.
+Download and complete the application form [PDF 114KB]and submit with the appropriate fee.

+Every person listed on the form is required to submit a basic disclosure certificate from the Disclosure and Barring Service.
+The certificate must be less than 3 months old at the date of application.
 Only original certificates will be accepted – if you need the certificate to make applications to other authorities please bring the original certificate to the licensing desk at Customer First where a copy can be made.

 Once received, we aim to process your application within 28 days.

-The licensing service is available to contact by telephone or to visit in person to the licensing desk at Blackpool Council's Customer First Centre on Corporation Street .
+The licensing service is available to contact by telephone between 10.00am and 3.00pm Monday to Friday or visit in person by appointment only at the licensing desk at Blackpool Council's Customer First Centre on Corporation Street .